JGarnica22/PSlab/HowTo's/Howto_Submit_Sequencing_data_to_GEO.md

 ## Submitting high-throughput sequence data to GEO
 Previous to submission, you need to create a _My NCBI_ account (you can create one [here](https://www.ncbi.nlm.nih.gov/account/register/?back_url=/geo/submitter/)) and complete a _My GEO Profile_ form with the contact information to be displayed on the GEO records.

 Every submission needs to contain raw data, processed data, and descriptive information about the samples, protocols and overall study in a supported deposit format.
-You can find detailed information on how to submit High Throughput Data [here](https://www.ncbi.nlm.nih.gov/geo/info/seq.html).
+You can find detailed information on how to submit high-throughput sequence data [here](https://www.ncbi.nlm.nih.gov/geo/info/seq.html).
 </br>

 ### Metadata spreadsheet